Disciple153/gda-backup/README.md

 ### Terraform

+If you are using terraform, you can deploy gda_backup and all required AWS resources using the provided [terraform stack](./gda-backup.tf).

 ## Command line

 To use this program from the command line, you must have Rust/Cargo, and Diesel installed, and must have a postgres database running.